 Remember that most Kindle Unlimited books cost from $0.99 to $4.99 in the store.
 So you’ll have to read a few titles each month to get the benefits of this plan.
 If you read/listen to just one or two titles per month, it’s most likely better to buy books individually than subscribe to the monthly service.

-Get instant access to near 2 million titles via Kindle Unlimited.
+Get instant access to near 2 million titles via Kindle Unlimited on Amazon.

 So, Which Program is Better for Whom?

 First thoughts.
 The best thing is that both come with a free 30-day trial.
-Also, with Audible, you get one free audiobook plus two free Audible Originals.
-All three are yours to keep even if you decide to cancel your subscription during the trial period.
+Also, with Audible, you get one free audiobook that is yours to keep even if you decide to cancel your subscription during the trial period.

 We suggest you try both subscription-based services and cancel the one(s) you don’t like.
 Feel free to keep both if you want them.

 If you consistently listen to several audiobooks each month or mainly want to focus on reading — not listening to books, Kindle Unlimited looks more attractive.
 But only if you’re not after the latest best-sellers.

 On the other hand, if you listen to audiobooks just one or two per month or prefer the newest and most popular titles, go with Audible.